krishnanram/selfdrivingnd/p3-behav-cloning/README.md

 ## Evaluation Video

+## How to run

+python drive.py model.json

+## How to run in autonomus mode (after training) and check the car driving properly

+1. start the simulator (in your desktop, Applications/udacity-simulator)
+2. python drive.py model.json

 Click on the image to watch the video or [click here](https://youtu.be/kElUwEoZ7P0).
 You will be redirected to YouTube.

 [![Demo Video](https://img.youtube.com/vi/kElUwEoZ7P0/0.jpg)](https://youtu.be/kElUwEoZ7P0)